Time is what keeps everything from

 Announcing the completion of my first novel.

-Grass Through Pavement: War, Sex & Enlightenment is a bold, deeply personal work of Literary Fiction about the human cost of war—and the mess of what comes after.
+Grass Through Pavement: War, Sex & Enlightenment is a bold, deeply personal work of Literary Fiction about the human cost of war.

 At the crossroads of war memoir, Literary Fiction, and spiritual inquiry, Grass Through Pavement pushes past nostalgia.
 This is not a story of heroism.
 It’s a story of aftermath.
-Of what it means to run, to search, and maybe—eventually—find peace.
+Of what it means to search for, and maybe—eventually—find peace.

 With a personal narrative voice reminiscent of Eve Babitz, author Trivelas blends raw introspection with vivid storytelling.
 Fans of Tim O'Brien's The Things They Carried will appreciate this thought-provoking novel, which explores the lasting impact of war on the human psyche.